-TCP/UDP: The iServer supports TCP and UDP protocols (default is TCP).
+TCP/UDP\: The iServer supports TCP and UDP protocols (default is TCP).
 If UDP is selected, it can be configured either for Broadcast UDP or Directed UDP.

 In case of Broadcast UDP, the iServer will transmit the data to every node on the network.
 This can be accomplished if the Remote IP Address is set to 255.255.255.255.

 The Broadcast UDP is a practical solution when one iServer needs to communicate with multiple nodes over the network.

 In the case of directed UDP, the iServer will transmit the data to a specific node on the network.
 This can be accomplished if the Remote IP Address is set to the IP address of that specific node.

-Server Type: Continuous mode sends the pressure and temperature to the Ethernet every two seconds.
+Server Type: Continuous mode sends the temperature and differential values to the Ethernet every two seconds.
 It is mainly used to send readings to a remote display or logger.

-Command mode (default) needs a command to guery the iServer to send the reponse back to guerving device.
+Command mode needs a command to query the iServer to send the reponse back to querying device.

-Number of Sockets/Connections: The range is from 0 to 5.
+Number of Connections: The range is from 0 to 5.

 If 0 is selected, the Terminal Server feature is disabled.
-This means that no network connection can be made to the sensor connected to the iServer.
-If 1 is selected, only one network connection can be made to the iServer's.
-Any number more than 1 would allow that number of network hosts to read from the iServer simultaneously (default is 5).
+This means that no network connection can be made to the sensors.

+If 1 is selected, only one network connection can be made to the iServer's sensors.

+Any number higher than 1 would allow that number of network hosts to read from the iServer simultaneously (default is 5).

-Port: Port 2000 is the default TCP port for the iServer's port to which the sensors are connected.
-Ports 1000 (used for HTTPget, refer to Section 4.5), 2002, 2003, and 2004 are reserved for internal use.
+Port: (default 2000) is the default TCP port for the port to which the sensors are connected.
+Ports 100 (used for HTTPget, refer to Section 4.5), 2002, 2003, and 2004 are reserved for internal use.

-Terminal Server usually describes a device that exchanges data between Note Ethernet/TCPIP networks and RS-232/RS-485 systems.
-With this iServer, the data is obtained digitally from the sensor (irrelevant to RS-232 or RS-485 interface) and can be accessed from anywhere on the network.
+Terminal Server usually describes a device that exchanges data between Note: Ethernet/TCPIP networks and RS232/RS485 systems.
+With this iServer, the data is obtained digitally from the sensors and can be accessed from anywhere on the network (irrelevant to RS232 or RS485 interface).

-A computer program, such as NEWPORT's Mail Notifier, OPC Server, iLOG, or httpget can send TCP requests and obtain readings using the Terminal Server feature.
+A computer program, such as NEWPORT's Mail Notifier, OPC Server, iLog or HTTPget can send TCP requests and obtain readings using the Terminal Server feature.